kittyjosh111/gptChat/README.md

 ### Logic behind my scripts:

-The basic logic is that the scripts is that they query the api for a response based off of some sort of input.
-To retain "memory", these scripts will create two files to store previous conversations.
+The basic logic behind the scripts is that they query the api for a response based off of some sort of input.
+To retain "memory", these scripts will create files to store previous conversations.
 This could be something like a ```neuralcloud_backup.ncb``` (ncb for **n**eural **c**loud **b**ackup).
-This ncb is basically the chatbot's memory, and logs user inputs, API responses, and the summer garden in Erma's case. **To reset the model "personality", remove the ncb file and other files created by the script.** This applies to all models.
+This ncb is basically the chatbot's memory, and logs user inputs, API responses, and the summer garden in Erma's case. **To reset the model "personality", remove the ncb file and other files created by the script.** This applies to all scripts.

 Again, refer to each individual README.md for more information.

 Note the neural cloud backup files are generally not cross-compatible between the scripts.

----